RogoSolutions/rogo-esp32-sdk/examples/bluetooth/nimble/blehr/README.md

 To test this demo, any BLE scanner app can be used.

 A Python based utility `blehr_test.py` is also provided (which will run as a BLE GATT Client) and can be used to test this example.

 Note :

-* To install the dependency packages needed, please refer to the top level [README file](../../../README.md#running-test-python-script-ttfw).
+* Make sure to run `python -m pip install --user -r $IDF_PATH/requirements.txt -r $IDF_PATH/tools/ble/requirements.txt` to install the dependency packages needed.
 * Currently this Python utility is only supported on Linux (BLE communication is via BLuez + DBus).

 ## How to Use Example